-Pensionable Compensation is applicable to PEPRA plans T and U. Pensionable compensation is your base pay and regularly recurring pay items for special skills or shifts.
-Plan U pensionable compensation is limited to 120% of the Social Security level adjusted by the Consumer Price Index for all Urban Consumers annually on January 1st following the annual valuation.
+Pensionable Compensation is applicable to PEPRA plan V. Pensionable compensation is your base pay and regularly recurring pay items for special skills or shifts.
+It is limited to 120% of the Social Security level adjusted by the Consumer Price Index for all Urban Consumers annually on January 1st following the annual valuation.
 Pensionable compensation is one of the factors used in calculating your monthly retirement allowance.